Fiscal Sponorships

 ABOUT THE PROJECT:

-For the past three years, Brian Paccione has been working intimately and diligently with the Hispano community of Las Trampas in Northern New Mexico on a film that captures the spirit and resilience of this community through the bond these villagers have with the San Jose de Gracia church.
+For the past five years, Brian Paccione has been working intimately and diligently with the Hispano community of Las Trampas in Northern New Mexico on a film that captures the spirit and resilience of this community through the bond these villagers have with the San Jose de Gracia church.
 Through penetrating interviews and illuminating footage of Hispano ceremony, ALABADO asks if a spiritual life can prevail when ancestral rituals compete with the social complexities and pressures of a contemporary society.
 Brian's film is not only a movie — it is a community empowerment initiative that mobilizes a rural, economically disadvantaged population to participate in the story of their culture.

 ABOUT BRIAN (DIRECTOR, PRODUCER, CINEMATOGRAPHER):